Marriage and Family Therapist Resume Examples

 - American Association for Marriage and Family Therapy (AAMFT) Clinical Fellow: Being a clinical fellow with AAMFT enhances credibility by demonstrating a commitment to the highest standards of professional practice in marriage and family therapy.

-- Prepare/Enrich Facilitator Certification: This certification allows therapists to utilize the Prepare/Enrich assessment tool, which is effective for pre-marital and married couples, making it an asset for relationship counseling.
+- Prepare/Enrich Facilitator Certification: This certification allows therapists to use the Prepare/Enrich assessment tool, which is effective for pre-marital and married couples, making it an asset for relationship counseling.

 - Theraplay Certification: Ideal for marriage and family therapists who work with children, this certification strengthens skills in attachment-based therapeutic play that supports family bonding and interaction.